niwrA/Software-Management-Core/README.md

 The main application business logic, including api and datalayer(s) implementations are all in this repository's solution for now, for convenience.
 This is intended to be split up later to prevent a huge repository download (that happens far too often).
 Components should stand on their own.

 ## Setup
 This requires Visual Studio 2017 RC or higher with .NET Core 1.1.0 or higher and an EntityFrameworkCore compatible backing for the database or MongoDb.
-Right now you need to modify the connectionstring in the project directly.
-This will probably be made more configurable in future.

 Windows
 1. Install Visual Studio 2017 if you haven't already.
 You only need the web module with aspnetcore for running this.